intel/cc-oci-runtime/data/obs-packaging/clear-containers-selinux/README.md

-#clear-containers-selinux
+# Intel® Clear Containers SELinux

-Create a tarball called clear-containers-selinux-0.1.tar.gz of the directory clear-containers-selinux-01
+Create a tarball called clear-containers-selinux-0.1.tar.gz from the `clear-containers-selinux-01` directory.